alexpmagalhaes/differentialabundance/docs/usage.md

 To run a given combination of tools, you can use the `--analysis_name` parameter.

+### 2. Custom toolsheet

-Optionally, one can also provide its own toolsheet file using the `--toolsheet_custom` flag.
-This file can be in CSV, TSV or YAML format.
+Optionally, one can also provide its own toolsheet CSV file using the `--toolsheet` flag.

+> [!WARNING]
+> Note that any parameter from the pipeline can be provided through the custom toolsheet.
+In essence, the toolsheet is a compact file with multiple nextflow configs, being each row one config.

 ## Working with the output R markdown file